Hiker in waterproof pants on a rain-soaked mountain trail

 Best Waterproof Hiking Pants for 2026

-Rain-ready tested in the Pacific Northwest — top picks for weather protection, breathability, and all-day trail mobility.
+Rain-ready picks compared for Pacific Northwest weather — top choices for protection, breathability, and all-day trail mobility.

 Quick Answer: Best Waterproof Hiking Pants